-P6.9, (Ac100).
-P6.9 is a DNA binding protein and one of the three most abundant proteins found in proteomic analysis of BV (56).
-It is a small (55 aa) arginine/serine/threonine rich protein (162).
+P6.9.
+(Ac100).
+P6.9 is a DNA binding protein and one of the three most abundant proteins found in proteomic analysis of BV (62).
+It is a small (55 aa) arginine/serine/threonine rich protein (181).
 Homologs appear to be encoded by all baculovirus genomes, but may be difficult to identify in computer analyses because of their small size and repetitive amino acid content.
-P6.9 was originally identified as a DNA binding protein in a GV (163) and the homolog was subsequently identified from AcMNPV (162).
-The high concentration of arg and ser/thr residues is similar to protamines that are present in sperm nuclei of many higher eukaryotes and are involved in the production of highly condensed DNA.
-Protamines are also small molecules of 44-65 amino acids (164, 165).
-Arginine has a high affinity for the phosphate backbone of DNA, and polyarginine tracts in protamines neutralize the phosphodiester backbone, whereas the ser and thr residues interact with other protamine molecules, thereby yielding a neutral, highly compact DNA-protein complex that biochemically inert.
-P6.9 localizes to the nuclear matrix during infection (166).
-Once viral DNA has been delivered to the nucleus, p6.9 is phosphorylated resulting in both DNA and p6.9 being negatively charged.
-It is thought that this causes the removal of p6.9 from the viral DNA thereby allowing access to transcription factors (167).
+P6.9 was originally identified as a DNA binding protein in a GV (182) and the homolog was subsequently identified from AcMNPV (181).
+The high concentration of arg and ser/thr residues is similar to protamines that are also small molecules of 44-65 amino acids (183, 184) present in sperm nuclei of many higher eukaryotes and are involved in the production of highly condensed DNA.
+Arginine has a high affinity for the phosphate backbone of DNA, and the polyarginine tracts in protamines neutralize the phosphodiester backbone, whereas the ser and thr residues interact with other protamine molecules, thereby vielding a neutral, highly compact DNAprotein complex that is biochemically inert.
+P6.9 localizes to the nuclear matrix during infection (185).
+Once viral DNA has been delivered to the nucleus, p6.9 is phosphorylated (see below) resulting in both DNA and p6.9 being negatively charged.
+It is thought that this causes the removal of p6.9 from the viral DNA thereby allowing access to transcription factors (186).
 AcMNPV has two candidate kinases that could be involved in this process.
 Protein kinase 1, PK1 (Ac10), is encoded by lepidopteran baculoviruses (GVs and NPVs), whereas PK2 (Ac123) is encoded by only a few baculoviruses closely related to AcMNPV.
-Neither protein was found to be associated with ODV by mass spectrometry (84, 85, 94).
-However, a kinase was found to be associated with BV and ODV, although its source was not determined (168).
-P6.9 was found to co-localize with viral DNA and to fractionate with RNA polymerase II at 24 hpi (128).
-P6.9 appears to be phosphorylated immediately upon synthesis dephosphorylated when complexed with DNA (169).
-Some localizes to the virogenic stroma, but the majority was found near the inner nuclear membrane throughout the infection.
-It shows distinct patterns of phosphorylation with multiple forms present in association with ODV, however. only the dephosphorylated form was associated It is not clear whether the with BV (170). phosphorylated form of p6.9 is present within the ODV virions bound to DNA, or possibly a contaminant of the exterior.
-With BV, contaminating phosphorylated p6.9 would likely be stripped off as the virions are transported through the cytoplasm.
-Using an AcMNPV bacmid deleted for p6.9, nucleocapsids were not produced, although tube-like structures similar to those associated with the deletion of VLF-1 and Ac98 (see above) were observed.
-The mutant appeared to synthesize normal amounts of DNA, but did not produce infectious virus (171).
+Neither protein was found to be associated with ODV by mass spectrometry (93-95).
+However, a kinase was found to be associated with BV and ODV, although its source was not determined (187).
+P6.9 was found to co-localize with viral DNA and to fractionate with RNA polymerase II at 24 hpi (141).
+After synthesis, p6.9 is hyperphosphorylated, at least in part by pk-1 and this is associated with high levels of expression of very late genes (188) (189).
+This occurs immediately upon synthesis and p6.9 is dephosphorylated by the 38k protein (180) before being complexed with DNA (189).
+Using an AcMNPV bacmid deleted for p6.9, nucleocapsids were not produced although tube-like structures similar to those associated with the deletion of VLF-1 and Ac98 (see above) were observed.
+The mutant appeared to synthesize normal amounts of DNA, but did not produce infectious virus (190).
+BmNPV micro RNA-3 (mir-3) appears to regulate, at least in part, the expression of BmNPV p6.9 (191).

 BV/ODV-C42, (Ac101).
-Ac101 encodes a capsid-associated protein.
-Homologs have been identified in all sequenced baculovirus genomes.
-It is associated with BV and ODV (84).
-In addition, it was reported to interact in a yeast two-hybrid assay and by native gel electrophoresis (172) with phosphoprotein 78/83 (pp78/83) (Ac9) (described above) and is required for its transport into nuclei (173).
-Deletion of Ac101 affected nucleocapsid formation but, although lethal, did not appear to affect DNA synthesis (174).
+Ac101 is a core gene and encodes a capsid-associated protein found in both BV and ODV (93).
+In addition, it was reported to interact in a yeast two-hybrid assay and by native gel electrophoresis (192) with the actin nucleation factor pp78/83 (Ac9) (described below) and is required for its transport into nuclei (193).
+It stabilizes P78/83 by inhibiting its degradation.
+C42 also interacts with Ac102 and this suppresses ubiquitination of C42 further regulating the stability of P78/83 (194-196).
+Deletion of Ac101 affected nucleocapsid formation but, although lethal, did not appear to affect DNA synthesis (197).